DOWNSIZING YOUR HOME

 Take into consideration:

 - The size of the house.
 Do you want an extra room for the family to stay and visit?

 - Condo or House?
 Do you want to pay an HOA, or would you still take care of maintenance?

 - Accessibility to amenities – In some cases of downsizing, some people choose to move into a 55+ Community, where they’ll have access to all sorts of amenities!

 - Proximity to family

-This selling and buying process, while daunting, has been known to be very cathartic.
-If you hire an experienced REALTOR® who has worked with downsizing clients before, you’ll be in great hands.
-Once you are in your new home, filled with everything you love and need, with less work to do on a daily basis, you’ll be thrilled you made the decision to downsize.
+This selling and buying process, while at times overwhelming has been known to be very cathartic.
+If you hire an experienced REALTOR® who has experience working with downsizing clients before, you’ll be in great hands.
+Once you are in your new home, filled with everything you love and need, and with less work to do daily, you’ll be thrilled you made the decision to downsize.